 c.
 Undertake either off-site mitigation, or payment in lieu.
-Off-site mitigation and payment in lieu may not be used together to meet this requirement.
+Off-site mitigation and payment inlieu may not be used together to meet this requirement.

-In all cases, any perimeter tree and parking area planting requirements must still be met in accordance with section 21-96.

-- d.
-In urban zones, create Amenitized Tree Areas that include 36 trees per acre onsite and meet the following: - Planting areas shall be a minimum of 10 feet wide, unless otherwise approved by the city. - 2.
-No more than 25% of impervious paved areas within the Amenitized Tree Area will be allowed.
-Gravel pathways in Amenitized Tree Areas will be considered pervious. - 3.
-Trees may be planted in alternative locations, such as but not limited to rooftops, permanent planters, raised or at grade plazas, over parking decks, or other locations approved by the city.
-Planting in alternative locations shall be per the Land Development Standards Manual or as approved by the city. - Amenities may include, but are not limited to irrigation, landscaping, grass, seating, pathways and lighting or other items, as approved by the city. - (3) In corridors that are outside of transit station areas the following measures may be chosen, individually or in combination, such that the measures are equal in area to 150 percent of any portion of the required commercial tree save area not preserved as required above: - a.
+d.
+In urban zones, create amenitized tree areas that include 36 trees per acre on-site and meet the following:

+1. Planting areas shall be a minimum of ten feet wide, unless otherwise approved by the city.

+2. No more than 25 percent of impervious paved areas within the amenitized treearea will be allowed.
+Gravel pathways in amenitized tree areas will be consideredpervious.-

+3. Trees may be planted in alternative locations, such as but not limited to rooftops, permanent planters, raised or at grade plazas, over parking decks, or other locations approved by the city.
+Planting in alternative locations shall be per the Land Development Standards Manual or as approved by the city.

+4. Amenities may include, but are not limited to irrigation, landscaping, grass, seating, pathways and lighting or other items, as approved by the city.

+(3) In corridors that are outside of transit station areas the following measures may be chosen, individually or in combination, such that the measures are equal in area to 150 percent of any portion of the required commercial tree save area not preserved as required above:

+a.
 Install and maintain a living green roof on the project to be maintained in perpetuity.
-The owner shall submit an annual inspection and maintenance report pursuant to the tree ordinance guidelines. - b.
+The owner shall submit an annual inspection and maintenance report pursuant to the tree ordinance guidelines.

+b.
 Undertake either off-site mitigation or payment in lieu.
-Off-site mitigation and payment in lieu may not be used together to meet this requirement.
+Off-site mitigation and payment inlieu may not be used together to meet this requirement.

-In all cases, any perimeter tree and parking area planting requirements must still be met in accordance with section 21-96.

-- c.
-In urban zones, create Amenitized Tree Areas that include 36 trees per acre on-site and meet the following: - Planting areas shall be a minimum of 10 feet wide unless otherwise approved by the city. - No more than 25% of impervious paved areas within the Amenitized Tree Area will be allowed.
-Gravel pathways in Amenitized Tree Areas will be considered pervious. - 3.
-Trees may be planted in alternative locations, such as but not limited to rooftops, permanent planters, raised or at grade plazas, over parking decks, or other locations approved by the city.
-Planting in alternative locations shall be per the Land Development Standards Manual or as otherwise approved by the city.
+c.
+In urban zones, create amenitized tree areas that include 36 trees per acre on-site and meet the following:

+- 1. Planting areas shall be a minimum of ten feet wide unless otherwise approved by the city. - 2.
+No more than 25 percent of impervious paved areas within the amenitized treearea will be allowed.
+Gravel pathways in amenitized tree areas will beconsidered pervious. - 3.
+Trees may be planted in alternative locations, such as but not limited to rooftops, permanent planters, raised or at grade plazas, over parking decks, or otherlocations approved by the city.
+Planting in alternative locations shall be per the-Land Development Standards Manual or as otherwise approved by the city.